 Continuing a weekly series toasting some of the most celebrated names in Cliftonville history, cliftonvillefc.net today delves into the Club’s Hall of Fame to salute the man who achieved impossible dreams as both a player and Manager at Solitude – Marty Quinn.

-Scorer of 11 goals in 286 appearances across seven seasons as a player with Cliftonville, Quinn enjoyed a couple of backroom roles at the Club before succeeding Frankie Parkes as boss in October 1994, initially on a caretaker basis.
+Scorer of 11 goals in 286 appearances across seven seasons, Quinn – who was inducted to the John McCredy McAlery Hall of Fame in May 2019 – enjoyed a couple of backroom roles at the Club before succeeding Frankie Parkes as boss in October 1994, initially in a caretaker capacity.

 His impact was instant and, after assuming the reins on a full-time basis, he duly ended the Reds’ long wait for silverware amid the rather modest surrounds of the Dundonald Ice Bowl, where his team’s victory in the McEwan’s Soccer Sixes in 1995 represented the Club’s first senior honour of any description since that Gold Cup triumph 15 years earlier.